tangshuang/componer/README.md

 After you initialize in a directory, the directory is called a componer directory.

 `componout` is a production created by componer.
-All componouts are lay in `componouts` directory, this directory is the main directory you work in.
+All componouts lay in `componouts` directory, this directory is the main directory you work in.

-`componer.json` is the special file which tells componer entry files and compile or test information.
+`componer.json` in a componout directory is the special file which tells componer entry files and compile or test information.
 You should pay attention to this file before you run `componer build`.

 ## Install and initialize